cbcrg/tcoffee/docs/tcoffee_manual.rst

  - **T-Coffee can be used to compare alternative alignment**; in case you generate several alignments of the same sequences, you can compare these alignments using the most common scores (Sum-of-Pairs or Column Score).
 In case you have reference alignments, you can directly benchmark your method by comparing your MSAs to your references.

 And probably many more options we will discover together all along this manual !

-.. warning:: Some options are carried out using the function "wget".
-If "wget" is not installed on your system, you can get it for free from `wget download <http://www.wget.org>`_.
-Just type **wget** to be sure it is installed.

 How does T-Coffee alignment works?